mikrosimage/ColorPipe-tools/lut_to_lut.md

 `lut_to_lut --out_type 3D --out_format 3dl --input-range 0 1023 --output-range 0 4095 --out-cube-size 17 --outlutfile /path/display.3dl /path/display.cube`

-This version masters precisely every parameters.
+This extended version enables you to control precisely every parameter.
 However, we may want to export a LUT more simply.
 That’s the role of default values which depends on the chosen format.
 For example, for 3dl format, default values are : --input-range 0 1023 --output-range 0 4095 --out-cube-size 17.